ruihildt/roller-derby-board/README.md

-# Roller Derby Board
+# Roller Derby Strategy Board

-Roller Derby Board is a web app that lets you record a video of a roller derby strategy with audio, directly in your browser.
+This is an interactive web application that enables real-time recording of roller derby strategies through your browser.
+Create dynamic track visualizations with player movements, pack formations while capturing video with optional audio commentary.

+The main goal is to make it as easy as possible sharing roller derby plays, making it an effective tool for coaches, players, and teams to communicate tactics.

-## Features
+## Core features

-This is a work in progress.
-I started implenting the basics.

-What we have so far:
+✨ Track Visualization

-- a track
+- Regulation-size roller derby track
-- working animation and audio recording
-- out of bounds detection
-- pack definition
-- engagement zone
+- Dynamic pack and engagement zone indicators
-- 10 feet lines
+- Status-based player coloring system
-- player coloured based on status
+- Smooth player animations
-- collision detection
-- improve the design

-What's missing to cover the basics:
+🎥 Recording Capabilities

+- High-quality video capture
-- record without audio / save as gif
+- Optional audio commentary

-Ideas:

-- Add common start strategies
+- Direct browser recording
+- Downloadable webm format

+### Potential ideas

+🚀 Strategic features

+- Pre-configured set plays (starts, power jams, etc.)
+- Keyboard shortcuts for player control
+- Save & reload animation sequences

+🎮 Interactive Elements

+- Touch device support
+- Custom shape drawing tools (arrows, circles)
+- Embedded video titles
-- Show recorded video before offering to download it
+- Preview before download
-- Assign players to keyboard shortcut and control them with the direction keys
-- Save an animation not only as a video, but also as a set of instructions the user can reload at a later point in time
+- Webcam overlay integration

+🎨 Branding

+- Custom logo customization
+- Custom video title

 I will implement new features based on your feedback and usecases, please open an issue (or send an email to ruihildt@protonmail.com ) if you have any.

 ## Prior art & inspiration

-I would be nothing without the work of others.
-Quite litteraly, since I have been using LLM to help me code this.
-And I would like to thank the following projects for inspiration.

 ### New Ultimate Roller Derby Simulator

 NURDS is great and I initially tried to record the track with it, but it turns out SVG animation doesn't work well for that usecase.

-I am tempted to call this project YARDS (Yet Another Roller Derby Simulator) in homage to NURDS.
+I have been tempted to call this project YARDS (Yet Another Roller Derby Simulator) in homage to NURDS.

 [Source code](https://github.com/fa-bien/nurds) | [Demo](https://nurds.space/)

 ### Roller Derby Track Visualization

-Haven't looked at it in detail, the 3D visualization is pretty cool.
+Innovative 3D approach to track visualization.

 [Source code](https://github.com/webdingens/track-viz) | [Demo](https://trackviz.netlify.app/)

 ## Technical details

-### Technologies
+### Technical stack

-This is using HTML Canvas to draw the board, and the MediaRecorder API for the audio recording.
-The video is saved as webm and is actually scaled up from what is shown in the browser.
+- HTML Canvas
+- MediaRecorder API for audio capture

 ### About the LLM usage

-I'm not entirely sure how many lines of code I have actually wrote in this project (very few), and it's really weird.
-It's the first time I prompt engineer my way to a project.
+I have written very few lines of code in this project, on purpose.
+It was a trial to see how far I could come by prompt engineering with LLMs.

 While I'm an ok frontend developer, without LLM help, I would have probably never been able to get this far.
-I suck at geometry and I can't even double check if everything is correct `¯\_(ツ)\_/¯`.
+I suck at geometry and had no previous experience in HTML canvas, animating game state or browser recording.
+I can't evern double check if everything is correct `¯\_(ツ)\_/¯`.

 If you have any suggestions on how to improve the code, I would love to hear them.